-The MDSPGP-6 aims to protect aquatic resources within the Army Corps’ jurisdictional authorities in Maryland, improve permit application response time and add a certain degree of predictability to the permit program.
+The MDSPGP-5 aims at protecting aquatic resources within the Baltimore District’s jurisdictional authorities in Maryland, improve permit application response time and add a certain degree of predictability to the permit program.